Education

 Education In Nigeria: Quick Look At Nigerian Students Experience In School

-The system of education in operation is 6-3-3-4, i.e., six years in primary school, three years in junior secondary school, three years in senior secondary school, and four years in the tertiary institution.
+The education system in operation is 6-3-3-4, i.e., six years in primary school, three years in junior secondary school, three years in senior secondary school, and four years in the tertiary institution.

-At each of this level, students pass through some physical and emotional stress.
-One of the things that are of concern to me is the number of hours student spend in school, especially the little ones.
+Students pass through some physical and emotional stress at each level.
+One of the things that concerns me is the number of hours students spend in school, especially the little ones.

 Read: History education and it objectives in Nigeria

 In Nigeria, for your child not to be late to school, he/she must wake up as early as 5:00 – 5:30 am.
 The rush and the traffic jam around 7:00 – 8:00 am from Monday to Friday are high.
-And most primary and secondary schools in Nigeria closes around 3:00 – 4:00 pm.
+Most primary and secondary schools in Nigeria close around 3:00 – 4:00 pm.

-On average, a child spends 7 hours in the school irrespective of the age.
+On average, a child spends 7 hours in school regardless of age.
 With this fact, an average student in Nigeria is exposed to stress early in life.

-The number of hours spent in school wouldn’t have been much of concern, but most students spent it uninterestingly.
-An uninspiring learning environment breeds its stress.
-It is in Nigeria you see teachers bully, scold, and say negative words to their students.
+The number of hours spent in school wouldn’t have been much of a concern, but most students spent it uninterestingly.
+An uninspiring learning environment breeds stress.
+In Nigeria, you see teachers bully, scold, and say negative words to their students.

 Many schools don’t create a friendly environment for their students.
-The way some teachers bully their students, especially in public school is enough to demotivate a child.
+The way some teachers bully their students, especially in public schools, is enough to demotivate a child.

 Recommended: Problem of secondary education

-If passing WAEC or JAMB is all that is need to secure admission into the tertiary institution is all that is required, the experience in primary school will be the same with that of secondary school with an exception that one is now mature a bit.
+If passing WAEC or JAMB is all needed to secure admission into the tertiary institution, the experience in primary school will be the same as that of secondary school, except that one is now mature a bit.

-But it is not, it has at the end of this level that many experiences a lot of emotional break-down.
-So many dreams have been shattered; the heart has been broken all in the name of having a high grade to secure admission.
+But it is not; it has been at the end of this level that many experience a lot of emotional breakdowns.
+So many dreams have been shattered; the heart has been broken in the name of having a high grade or score to secure admission.

-It is common to hear people say “I wanted to study medicine but …, or I wanted to study in University of Ibadan but…”
+It is common to hear people say, “I wanted to study medicine, but … or I wanted to study at the University of Ibadan, but…”

-Tertiary level experience would have been far better but no thanks to some lecturers who will say to you, “you can’t get A in this course.”
-Some who will not come to class at all but will set exam that you won’t be able to attempt if you haven’t done a personal study and research on the course outline.
-This scenerio is one of the woes of education in Nigeria at all level.
+Tertiary-level experience would have been far better, but no thanks to some lecturers who will say to you, “You can’t get an A in this course.”
+Some will not come to class but will set exams that you won’t be able to attempt if you haven’t done a personal study and research on the course outline.
+This scenario is one of Nigeria’s education woes at all levels.

-So the experience of students in Nigeria is a combination of good and evil, but I think the unpalatable aspect takes a higher percentage than the good.
+So, students’ experience in Nigeria combines good and bad, but I think the “not too good” aspect accounts for a higher percentage than the good.

 Bolarinwa Olajire